steve02081504/ps12exe/docs/README_EN_US.md

 ### Error Handlin

 Unlike most PowerShell functions, ps12exe sets the `$LastExitCode` variable to show if somethin' went sideways, but it ain't guaranteein' no exceptions.
-You can check if somethin' messed up like this, see:
+You can have a butcher's at whether it's gone wrong like this, see:

 ```powershell
 $LastExitCodeBackup = $LastExitCode